Spectrum-CETB/Spectober_Fest/coding_freshmen/JAVA/ANAGRAMS/readme.md

 ## My Logic

-1. Read in the strings from input
+1. Read in the strings from input.
+2. Created a boolean function named anagram.
-2. If the strings are of different length:
+3. Converted the strings to arrays of characters.
-    1. Return false and exit (Cannot be an anagram)
-3. For each string do:
-    1. For each character in the string, store the frequency of the character in a dictionary.
-4. If the dictionaries are different:
+4. Sorted the characters in array.
-    1. Return false and exit.
-5. Return true
+5. If the arrays are equal then true else false.

 ## Test cases